Definitions

 In other words, a design process attempts to meet and exceed explicit and implicit expectations by specifying a new object.
 There are many fields of application, such as advertising, industrial, and web design, all with their own definitions of design.

-Scientifically speaking, designing creates a theory: an idea, plan, or set of principles on how to fulfil particular needs and desires through the properties of a non-existing object.
+Scientifically speaking, designing creates a theory: an idea, plan, or set of principles on how to fulfill particular needs and desires through the properties of a non-existing object.
 Furthermore, designing creates a model of this theory.
 It specifies an object with properties that correspond to the properties according to the theory.
 Based on this model, you can build or make the object (see Towards an anticipatory view of design).

 Experience